NerdWalletOSS/jest-nock-fixtures/README.md

 Main commands:

+- `yarn install`: Install all dependencies
-- `npm run test`: Run unit tests and generate coverage reports
+- `yarn test`: Run unit tests and generate coverage reports

 Other commands you might care about:

-- `npm run lint`: Run lint
+- `yarn lint`: Run lint
+- `yarn format`: Automatically fix code issues

+### Releasing a new version

+1. Update the version in `package.json`.
+Take care to follow semantic versioning.
+2. Update `CHANGELOG.md` to reflect the changes in the new version.
+3. Push both of the above changes to the `master` branch.
+4. Create a new release in the GitHub CI.
+GitHub Actions will automatically publish the new version to npm.